Who Pays for Searches When Selling a House? The Buyer!

 Hidden Charges to Watch Out For

-Search fees are just the start — the true cost can creep up due to:
+Search fees are just the start.
+The true cost can creep up due to:

 • Admin mark-ups by solicitors (sometimes £50–£100 on top)